State of Scott: Aftermath

 Ulysses S. Grant received over 90% of the vote in Scott County during both the 1868 United States presidential election and the 1872 United States presidential election.
 The county has voted Republican in virtually every presidential election since, excepting the 1912 election where it voted for the Progressive Party.

 The proclamation of secession was finally repealed by Scott County in 1986.
 At the same time, the county petitioned the state of Tennessee for readmission, which was ceremonially granted, even though its secession had not been recognized by the state—nor the federal governments of either the Union or the Confederacy.

 Roadside marker

-Today, a roadside marker on SR 63, near the county seat, Huntsville, Tennessee, reads:
+A roadside marker on State Route 63, near the county seat, Huntsville, reads: